In Stock

 White Currant (Ribes rubrum)

 They grow best in full sun but benefit from part shade in warmer areas to prevent heat stress.
-Use rich, well-drained soil (pH 6–6.5); though tolerant of heavier soils, drainage is key for healthy growth.
+Use rich, moist, well-drained soil (pH 6–6.5); though tolerant of heavier soils, drainage is key for healthy growth.

 Where to Plant

-• Garden beds: Best for most gardeners; ensure sun, airflow, and shelter from wind.
+Garden beds: Best for most gardeners; ensure sun, airflow, and shelter from wind.

-• Raised beds: Ideal for poor or heavy soil, or in arid/warm areas to improve drainage and watering efficiency.
+Raised beds: Ideal for poor or heavy soil, or in arid/warm areas to improve drainage and watering efficiency.

-• Converted lawn or compacted ground: Use cardboard as a weed barrier, add compost and mulch, and plant through the surface layer.
+Converted lawn or compacted ground: Use cardboard as a weed barrier, add compost and mulch, and plant through the surface layer.

 1. Soak bare-rooted canes in water for 1–2 hours before planting.

 2. Prepare the soil with compost and a complete fertiliser.
-In arid or Mediterranean climates, add moisture-retentive material such as coco coir or well-rotted straw.

 3. Dig a hole wide enough to spread out the roots.
 In warmer areas, create a small mound at the base of the hole to improve drainage.

-5. Space 1.5 m between plants; 1.8–2.5 m between rows.
+5. Space 1.5 metres between plants; 1.8–2.5 metres between rows.

 6. Water in well and mulch generously, keeping mulch clear of the main stem.

-7. Prune stems to 10–30 cm above ground level after planting to promote strong branching.
+7. Prune stems to 10–30 cm above ground level.

 Mulching, Fertilising & Watering

-• Watering: Maintain consistent moisture, especially during flowering and fruit development.
-Increase watering during hot or dry weather, and reduce in winter — but don’t allow the soil to fully dry out.
+Watering: Maintain consistent moisture, especially during flowering and fruit development.
+Increase watering during hot or dry weather and reduce in winter, but don’t allow the soil to fully dry out.

 Pruning

-White currants produce fruit on older wood, mainly on 2- to 3-year-old spurs.
-Regular pruning helps maintain a healthy, open structure, improves airflow, and supports reliable cropping.
+White Currants produce fruit mainly on 2- to 3-year-old spurs.
+Regular pruning keeps a healthy, open shape, improves airflow, and ensures reliable crops.
 Aim to develop a goblet-shaped bush that allows light and air to reach the centre.
+Prune in winter while the plant is dormant.
+In frost-prone areas, prune in late winter to protect developing buds.

 Establishment Phase (Years 1–2)

-• First winter: Keep 3–5 strong, outward-facing shoots and cut them back by half.
+First winter: Keep 3–5 strong, outward-facing shoots and cut them back by half.
 Remove all others.

-• Second winter: Maintain 6–8 healthy branches.
+Second winter: Maintain 6–8 healthy branches.
 Shorten new growth by half, remove any weak, inward, or crossing branches, and prune side shoots to 2–4 buds.

 Tip: Always cut just above a bud.
 Use an upward-facing bud for vertical growth or an outward-facing bud to keep the centre open.